[Learn Korean E35] “-는”, “-는 게 좋다”

 Listen to the Conversation

-Sangmin and Tammy are talking about what they are going to have for lunch today.
+Sangmin and Tammy are talking about what they will have for lunch today.

 What will they eat?
 Please listen to the conversation and try to guess.